Sign up today to receive the latest information and helpful resources.

 Tablets and capsules are not shown at actual size.
 Talk to your doctor about which dosing option is right for you.

-Take IMBRUVICA® 1 time a day at about the same time each day.
+- Take or give IMBRUVICA® 1 time a day at about the same time each day.

 If your healthcare provider prescribes IMBRUVICA® capsules or tablets: